rbms-bsc/DCRMR/_pages/General-Rules/Prescribed-punctuation.md

 ## 0.2.6 Physical description

 <a name="0.2.6.1">0.2.6.1</a> Precede an illustration statement by a colon.
-Precede the size by a semicolon.
+Precede the dimensions by a semicolon.
 Enclose bibliographic format in parentheses.
 Precede a statement of accompanying material by a plus sign.
 Enclose physical details of accompanying material in parentheses.

 ## 0.2.8 Series